-Soon it will be time for us to transfer to Pereira for our flight to the Carribean coast in the far north of Colombia.
+Soon it will be time for us to transfer to Pereira for our flight to the Caribbean coast in the far north of Colombia.
 The inclusion of an internal flight saves us time and reduces our likelihood of missing out on birds.
-On arrival at Santa Marta airport we’ll transfer to our hotel at Minca, in a small town of two thousand inhabitants nestled in the foothills of the Sierra Nevada.
+On arrival at Santa Marta airport we transfer to La Sierra Hotel for one night.

-Created in 2006 to protect one of the most fragile and important zones in Colombia, this section of the Sierra Nevada de Santa Marta is located in the Cuchilla de San Lorenzo in the north-western foothills.
+Created in 2006 to protect one of the most fragile and important zones in Colombia, El Dorado Reserve is located in the Cuchilla de San Lorenzo in the north-western foothills.
+Home to more than 19 endemic bird species to the Sierra Nevada de Santa Marta, nine are endangered and we will be sure of some great additions to our already large birdlist!
 Species we hope to see include White-rumped Hawk, Band-tailed and Sickle-winged Guan, Band-tailed Pigeon, Masked Trogon, Yellow-billed (Groove-billed) Toucanet, Montane Foliage-gleaner, Spotted Barbtail, Streaked Xenops, Gray-throated Leaftosser, Strong-billed Woodcreeper, Rusty-breasted and Rufous Antpitta, Mountain Elaenia, Black-capped, Venezuelan and White-throated Tyrannulet, Olive-striped and Cinnamon Flycatcher, Yellow-bellied Chat-Tyrant, Golden-breasted Fruiteater, Great Thrush, Slate-throated Redstart, Three-striped Warbler, White-sided Flowerpiercer, Blue-naped Chlorophonia and others.

-Day 14: Friday 6 November - El Dorado Reserve and on to La Guajira
+Day 15: Sat 2 November - El Dorado Reserve and return to the UK